Back to School

 Shawn pursued Construction Management at UNL, and received a Bachelor of Science from the Engineering College.
 While working as a Project Estimator, he was given the opportunity to tackle some tasks in the company’s IT department, because of a mention of the lifelong enjoyment of technology and computers.
 He has never looked back.
 He attended night classes at SCC and picked up an Associate of Applied Science degree in Network Administration.
 He worked for several large companies in a technical capacity before eventually joining Alivation.
 When not at Alivation, Shawn enjoys spending time with his wife and kids, as well as photography, painting, running, biking, hiking, building arcade machines and table tennis.
 You can often find him cruising around town with his family in their topless Jeep, usually on the way to get ice-cream.

 On top of managing Alivation’s robust technical infrastructure, Nate and Shawn also handle little tasks that need to be done around the organization as they arise.
 They handle new team member set ups, manage our secure email filters, and, when needed, maintain the Alivation building.
 This last task wasn’t officially assigned, it just became a role they slowly owned over the years, based on both their knowledge and skillsets, as well as their interest in all things technical, along with keeping it fun and active.
-Through their comradery, they also won last year’s company costume contest for Halloween, securing first prize as Goose and Maverick from Top Gun.
+Through their camaraderie, they also won last year’s company costume contest for Halloween, securing first prize as Goose and Maverick from Top Gun.
 They even went the extra mile and had the movie playing on a loop in their office on a large screen.

 For an organization the size of Alivation, patient privacy regulations compliance is essential.
 Without a great technical department, data can be lost, stolen, or exposed publicly.
 Lawsuits and damage are a constant worry in the medical industry, along with patient loss due to mismanagement.
 Everyone deserves a great quality of care, and that includes protecting PHI.
-Working in conjunction with each other and the rest of the technology department, Nate and Shawn ensure everything runs smoothly.
+Working in conjunction with each other and the rest of the technology and operations departments, Nate and Shawn ensure everything runs smoothly.

 We often take our technical infrastructures for granted.
 We assume things always work because they simply work, our computers are set up where we need them, our internet is connected, our data is safe.
 We forget that all these things require maintenance, require smooth operation to function as they’re supposed to.
 IT in a medical environment is no simple task, and it deserves appreciation and acknowledgment.
 The dedication this team puts forward allows us to support our patients and ensure we deliver Next Level Care.